 Must return true when the component begins generating the first track for the current segment.
 After it returns true, the Component Executable will ignore the return value until the component begins processing the next segment.

-If the job_properties map contained in the MPFStreamingVideoJob struct passed to the component constructor contains a CONFIDENCE_THRESHOLD entry, then this function should only return true for a detection with a confidence value that meets or exceeds that threshold.
+If the job_properties map contained in the MPFStreamingVideoJob struct passed to the component constructor contains a CONFIDENCE_THRESHOLD entry, then this function should only return true for a detection with a quality value that meets or exceeds that threshold.
 After the Component Executable invokes EndSegment() to retrieve the segment tracks, it will discard detections that are below the threshold.
 If all the detections in a track are below the threshold, then the entire track will be discarded.
+[NOTE: In the future the C++ Streaming Component API may be updated to support QUALITY_SELECTION_THRESHOLD instead of CONFIDENCE_THRESHOLD.]

 Note that this function may not be invoked for every frame in the current segment.
 For example, if FRAME_INTERVAL = 2, then this function will only be invoked for every other frame since those are the only ones that need to be processed.